openharmony/docs/en/application-dev/security/accesstoken-overview.md

 ![](figures/permission-workflow.png)

-1. You can refer to the following figure to determine whether an app can apply for a permission.
+1. You can refer to the figure below to determine whether an app can apply for a permission.

 ![](figures/permission-application-process.png)